Jazz (Transformers): Games

 Jazz appears as an arena boss in the Transformers: War For Cybertron - Autobots video game for the Nintendo DS.
 On the console versions of the game, Jazz makes a few appearances in the campaign level "Kaon Prison Break".

 Jazz appears in Transformers: Fall of Cybertron and his campaign mission sends him hurtling into danger.
 He forms a buddy bond with the Autobot stealthy assassin Cliffjumper.
 He has a grappling hook that shoots a beam of energy and clings to a surface, speeding the Autobot warrior to the other side.
 At first Jazz and Cliffjumper fly to the Sea of Rust, with Sideswipe, to find Grimlock, but, stumble on to something big.
 Jazz finds Shockwave talking to Starscream about a building he found in the Sea of Rust.
 Cliffjumper then tries to kill Shockwave, but fails, then Shockwave calls in insecticons to kill Jazz, while Cliffjumper trying to activate a meltdown.
 Then they both escape and are saved by Sideswipe.
 Later on in the game, in the Ark Jazz comes to the rescue to defeat Bruticus.
 With the help of Jetfire, Jazz manages to defeat Bruticus.

 TV series

 Jazz appears in Transformers: Robots in Disguise, voiced by Arif S. Kinchen.
 In the episode "Can You Dig It?", Jazz is sent to Earth by the Autobot High Council to investigate Fixit's distress call after the Alchemor crash-landed on Earth.
 He assists Bumblebee and his team in apprehending the Decepticon Ped, being partnered with Sideswipe for most of the episode; Sideswipe soon viewing Jazz as a mentor figure.
 After Ped was apprehended, Jazz left to smooth things over with the council over Bumblebee's team being on Earth, promising Sideswipe that he would return.

 However, when Jazz returned to Cybertron he learned he was blacklisted by the council for his support of the Autobots and joined up with Optimus to investigate exactly what the council was up to.
-Later returning to Earth with the rest of Optimus Primes team in the final season.
+Later returning to Earth with the rest of Optimus Prime's team in the final season.